MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsChannelsPolicy.md

 ```

 ### -AllowChannelSharingToExternalUser
-Owners of a shared channel can invite external users to join the channel, if Azure AD external sharing policies are configured.
+Owners of a shared channel can invite external users to join the channel if Azure AD external sharing policies are configured.
 If the channel has been shared with an external member or team, they will continue to have access to the channel even if this parameter is set to FALSE.
 For more information, see [Manage channel policies in Microsoft Teams](/microsoftteams/teams-policies).

 ```yaml
 Type: Boolean